Epistemic Boundaries and Quantum Uncertainty: What Local Observers Can (Not) Predict: Introduction

 \section{Introduction}

 Insofar as the formalism is deemed valid, quantum theory's predictions are generally probabilistic.
 That is, generic physical states imply uncertainty for the outcomes of measurements.
-At face value, the quantum formalism suggests that its probabilism is unsurmountable, and so quantum indeterminacy has become one of the characteristics of the theory.
+At face value, the quantum formalism suggests that its probabilism is unsurmountable, so quantum indeterminism has become one of the characteristics of the theory.

-More formally, quantum theory satisfies a `decorrelation principle': Whenever a pure state is assigned to a target system $S$, the outcomes of any measurement are statistically independent of its environment.
-Therefore, the maximum information encoded in its environment is the information about a target system's pure quantum state:
+Quantum theory's indeterminism can be articulated in terms of a `decorrelation principle' \cite{Fankhauser-thesis}: This principle states that when a pure state is assigned to a target system $S$, the outcomes of any measurement are statistically independent of its environment.
+Consequently, the maximum information that the environment can contain is limited to the information about the target system's pure quantum state: where $x,y$ are the outcomes of the measurements on system $S$ and the environment $E$, $\rho$ the total joint state, and $\rho_S, \rho_E$ the respective reduced states.\footnote{Classical mechanics can be said to obey a similar decorrelation principle.
+However, the `pure' states are the exact positions and momenta of particles which together with the physical laws contain no uncertainty about the future state of a system.
+For a caveat to this common claim see \cite{epistemic_horizon}.}

-The question arises whether we expect quantum uncertainty to be fundamental in future theories as well, or whether their could exist non-quantum variables with predictive advantage.
+The question arises whether we expect quantum uncertainty to be fundamental in future theories as well, or whether there could exist non-quantum variables with predictive advantage.

 But why does the quantum formalism suggest that there is a limit to the predictability of an event?
 Is it because Nature is \textit{fundamentally} indeterministic?
-Even if Nature were in fact deterministic, this raises the question why it shouldn't be \textit{predictable}.
-Or is quantum indeterminacy a consequence of a more fundamental physical principle?
-Or perhaps the question is ill-posed since the quantum state was never supposed to describe physical reality at all?
+Still, if Nature were deterministic, this raises the question of why it shouldn't be \textit{predictable}.
+Can quantum uncertainty be a consequence of a more fundamental physical principle?

+Apart from the foundational significance, the question has practical relevance and consequences for post-quantum theories: What is the most accurate prediction possible for physical phenomena?
+What are physical principles independent of the quantum formalism that can be used to make statements about the predictability in post-quantum theories.